michcrown/porfollio-1-yoga/README.md

 This section contains a H1 and P elements which are sized accoridngly.

-This section contains an image which has an aria label.
+This section contains an image which has alt text.

 This section tells the user the "ethos" or what this studio is about.